4 ways to reuse your dehumidifier water around the house, recommended by experts

 (Image credit: Getty Images)

-The water that comes out of your dehumidifier is not safe for human consumption.
+The water from your dehumidifier is not safe for human consumption, but there are other ways to use it around the house.

 ‘This water, often called 'grey water', isn’t the same as tap water – it’s essentially condensed moisture from the air,’ points out Fiona Peake, money-saving expert at Ocean Finance.